 The city of Trogir is quite close to Split and is often overshadowed by it.
 Nevertheless, make sure you put this gorgeous city on your bucket list since it is one of the best cities in Croatia!

 The entire city is pretty large, since it spreads across mainland Croatia, as well as two islands.
 Trogir’s Old Town is located on a tiny island that is connected with bridges to the rest of the city, and it is the most beautiful part of the town.
 There’s a vast seaside promenade lined with cafes and restaurants, where you can just sit forever and enjoy the views.

 Better yet, venture into one of the narrow alleys and try to navigate your way through the maze of the old town.
 Perhaps the most iconic sights in this city are the Cathedral of St. Lawrence, which is included in UNESCO’s World Heritage List.
 Interestingly, the Cathedral is enormous while the square that surrounds it is pretty small, so it’s almost impossible to fit the entire thing in one photo.

 Another iconic location in this town is Kamerlengo castle.
 The 15th-century tower offers some amazing scenic views of the city, and it’s definitely worth your time.
 It will also allow you to see the bridges that connect Trogir old town to mainland Croatia and the island of Čiovo.

-Korčula, another of the best cities in Croatia, is a town included in every single list of top Croatian cities and island hopping trips, and for very good reason.
+Korčula, another of the best cities in Croatia, it’s a town included in every single list of top Croatian cities and island hopping trips, and for very good reason.
 For one thing, it is rumoured to be the birthplace of Marco Polo, and the town has really capitalized on that fact.
 There are Marco Polo souvenir shops throughout the entire town, as well as a museum.